shostakovich/mugim/source/about-me/index.markdown

 sharing: false
 footer: true
 ---
-{% img left /images/uploads/me_with_a_head.jpg 400 400 %}
+{% img left /images/uploads/2013-08/drinkup.jpg %}

+Hi.
 My name is Robert Curth.
 I am 29 years old and live in Munich (Germany).

+## Programmer

-I work at [Gutefrage.net][1] &mdash; on [helpster.de][2] and [pointoo.de][3].
+I am a programmer at Gutefrage.net.
+I program in Ruby (on Rails) these days on [helpster.de][2] and [pointoo.de][3].

+Since we take care of our own infrastructure, I also know a little bit about Chef and server configuration.

+## Cultural hacker

 I boost our company culture by organizing events and bringing people together.

-After work I programm, try to learn english, french, play the guitar, walk around the nearby lake, eat steaks, drink a good mug full of coffee, read book, meditated and play.

-When I find enough time I post my thoughts on this blog.
+I also established some regular events at Gutefrage like the OpenHack Munich, our IT drinkup, a group where we polish our presentation skills, a company wide lunch and some more ;)

+Great company cultures exist, because people just start living them.
+I try to do this.

+## Traveler

+I travel a lot.
+I visited ~33 countries during my lifetime.
+Most of them in the last 3 years.

+I think that traveling, made me a better person.

+{% img /images/uploads/2013-08/antartica.jpg %}

+This is me eating ice, while watching onto the Antarctica peninsula.
+To understand my facial expression, you should know that I am on a low carb diet and was kind of surprised ;)

+## Self-improver

+After work I try to invest into my skills and mind.
+That means: I exercise, meditate and do all other kinds of crazy stuff.

+I try to be systematic about it — you can follow my progress on [Lift][12].

 ## Places you can find me